bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Beginner-s-Guide-To-React-Part-2.md

 <figure><img src="https://cdn-images-1.medium.com/max/1200/1*6sYhFUNpUkt6xN9kkn4pJQ.png" class="graf-image" /></figure>

-This new syntax is what is often referred to as ‘syntactic sugar’: under the hood, the React library translates this back into the old constructor code that we first started with, so that the JavaScript remains valid to the JavaScript interpreter.
+This new syntax is what is often referred to as 'syntactic sugar’: under the hood, the React library translates this back into the old constructor code that we first started with, so that the JavaScript remains valid to the JavaScript interpreter.

 The clue to this is the fact that when we want to access some data from the state object, we still need to call it with `this.state.someData` ; changing it to just `state.someData` does not work.